percona/percona-server-mongodb-operator/source/replication.rst

 Replica Sets.
 You can configure this information in the ``replsets.externalNodes`` and ``sharding.configsvrReplset.externalNodes`` subsections of the ``deploy/cr.yaml`` configuration file.
-Following keys can be set to specify each exernal *Replica*, both for its Replica Set and Config Server
+Following keys can be set to specify each external *Replica*, both for its Replica Set and Config Server
 instances:

 * set ``host`` to URL or IP address of the external replset instance,